High School Student Enrollment Information

 See also: Orientation Information

-Submit/upload completed School Parent Agreement form AND unofficial transcripts to our Secure Document Upload link on our hub.
+Submit/upload completed School Parent Agreement form (and unofficial transcripts if required*) to our Secure Document Upload link on our hub.

 Your registration date and time is the earliest point in which you may register for classes.
 Since registration is online, you do not need to come to campus in order to register for classes.
 Many appointment times are not during business hours.